 Less is more. — Ludwig Mies van der Rohe

-This is no truer statement on the goals of a query optimizer.
+There is no truer statement on the goals of a query optimizer.
 Do less: Less memory, less CPU, less disk, less IO, less instructions, less partitions, less overflow.
 Less everything for the query plan it creates.
-This is the guiding light for SQL and NoSQL optimizer.
+This is the guiding light for SQL and NoSQL optimizers.

 In Couchbase 6.5, we announced the cost-based optimizer (CBO-preview) for N1QL in query service.
 Here, I’ve tried to answer the questions from NoSQL users unfamiliar with the benefits of CBO.